@stomp/stompjs

 debug: debugFnType;

 By default, debug messages are discarded.
-To log to
+To log messages to the console, you can use:

 property discardWebsocketOnCommFailure